electrodude/vui/README.md

 Currently under heavy construction, meaning the API is very likely to change, but it is currently generally usable.

-The library itself uses no external dependencies (although the demo does).
+The library itself has no external dependencies, although the demo depends on ncurses.

 ## Features